Marnie Reece-Wilmore

 Marnie Reece-Wilmore (born 10 January 1974) is an Australian actress from Sydney.
 She is best known for her role playing Debbie Martin in Neighbours, and was the third actress to portray the character.

+Early life

+Reece-Wilmore's grandparents, uncle and father emigrated to Australia from Cleethorpes in 1951.
+She has two older sisters, an older brother, three step-sisters and a step-brother.
+Her father was a recording engineer and her mother a production assistant.
+Reece-Wilmore began appearing in school plays when she was seven years old, before she began doing voice work for television and radio commercials.
+She lived with her family in Sydney, until she was cast on Neighbours and had to relocate to Melbourne.

 Career

+In 1992, Reece-Wilmore starred in the television film The Distant Home with Melissa Jaffer and Grant Dodwell.

 Reece-Wilmore is best known for playing Debbie Martin in the Australian soap opera Neighbours from 1992 to 1994, and again from 1996 to 1997.
 In 2005, Reece-Wilmore filmed a cameo for the Neighbours 20th anniversary special.